lukiwieser/racetrack/README.md

 - The greedy model always chooses the best action (ε=0)
 - The epsilon-greedy model takes a random action with a 10% chance (ε=0.1)

-In this context higher rewards indicate that the game was finished faster.
+In this context higher, rewards indicate that the game was finished faster.

-We measured the median reward of multiple models, to limit the influence of randomness, and smoothed the plots with lowess, for more clarity.
+We measured the median reward of multiple models, to limit the influence of randomness, and smoothed the lineplots with lowess, for more clarity.
 The source code is in [model_analysis.ipynb](model_analysis.ipynb).

 #### Simple Racetrack